core-json/core-json/README.md

 There's a bespoke self-describing binary format whose implementations have historically faced multiple security issues related to memory exhaustion.
 To solve this, `monero-epee` was published as a *non-allocating* deserializer.
-By always using a fixed amount of memory, it was impossible to increase the amount of memory consumed.
+By always using a fixed amount of memory, it was impossible to maliciously increase the amount of memory consumed.
 This also inherently meant it worked on `core` and `core` alone.

 Having already implemented such a deserializer once for a self-describing format, the same design and principles were applied to JSON, bringing us here.